flatmaposlo/2018.flatmap.no/_pages/about.md

 flatMap(Oslo) is organized by a group of developers from Arktekk AS, a small independent consultancy based in Oslo, Norway.
-Together with our awesome sponsors we work hard to give you a conference tailored for enthusiasts of Scala and functional programming on the Java Virtual Machine.
+Together with our awesome sponsors we work hard to give you a conference tailored for enthusiasts of Scala and functional programming in general.

 The economic goal for flatMap(Oslo) is to break even.
 We will put all funds into making the conference better.